ericom-gideon/docs/docs/apps/creating_scheduled_tasks_in_rails.md

 Where `YOUR_APP_NAME` is the git name of your app.
 This will allow for your output to be directed to the _After Migrations_ trigger log, which is viewable in the CLI as well as in the __Logs__ viewer (under Triggers).

 For more information about output redirection with the whenever gem, [click here](https://github.com/javan/whenever/wiki/Output-redirection-aka-logging-your-cron-jobs).

-If you have any questions regarding your cron tasks, please feel free to chat with us or submit a ticket!